 One of my friends, Aminah, is also a convert.
 I asked her about her experiences during her first Ramadan and I found we shared a similar experience of being anxious.

 Sister Aminah also had a wonderful experience when meeting other Muslims.
 Aminah told me she felt “a strangeness because I wasn’t used to being treated like family from people I barely knew.
 Especially since I was used to the kind of people who only treated you right when they wanted something.”

-Sister Aisha is another convert friend who lives in Kenya.
+Aisha is a convert friend who lives in Kenya.
 Aisha explained to me that she found her first Ramadan to be spiritually fulfilling even though it was also a bit lonely for her.
-Aisha told me:
+She told me:

 “I really needed to replenish my spiritual needs and I loved the sacrifice.
 I visited the masjid several times and from then my masjid phobia disappeared for good.
 I had this phobia to go to the masjid because I wasn’t sure I would be able to say the prayers correctly, as I had learned to pray on my own through books and used to do it in the house.”

 When Aisha told me about her masjid phobia I smiled because I went through the same experience.
 Aisha also told me that her `Eid was rather uneventful because she, along with her husband and small daughter, had no other Muslim family.
 However, they were thankful to Allah the Almighty for everything.
 Aisha explained: